 - 6.4.1 If a pupil does not meet our effort expectations in a number of lessons at formal reporting points, we will meet with parents and the pupil to work together to address the causes of the poor effort or progress. - 6.4.2 Pupils who are removed from a classroom will be given an opportunity to reflect on the actions that led to the removal.
-A supervised repair and restore meeting will take place between the teacher and the pupil to review the incident, ensure the pupil knows what behaviour led to the removal, and to affirm commitment to a positive working relationship for future lessons together. - 6.4.3 When a pupil demonstrates persistent poor behaviour the school will consider whether the pupil's misbehaviour could be linked to the pupil suffering, or being likely to suffer, significant harm.
+A supervised repair and restore meeting will take place between the teacher and the pupil to review the incident, ensure the pupil knows what behaviour led to the removal, and to affirm commitment to a positive working relationship for future lessons together.

+- 6.4.3 When a pupil demonstrates persistent poor behaviour the school will consider whether the pupil's misbehaviour could be linked to the pupil suffering, or being likely to suffer, significant harm.
 In this case, the school will follow the Safeguarding Children Policy.
 The school will also consider whether persistent poor behaviour could be the result of unmet educational or other needs.
-If the school considers this may be the case a GCC early help Myplan for the graduated pathway will be arranged. - 6.4.4 The school will ensure that comprehensive and flexible measures to support pupils to change patterns of inappropriate behaviour are taken.
-These include Behaviour Support Programmes

-(BSPs) for pupils who have not responded to earlier lighter touch (eg a report card) interventions.
-Counselling, work placements and support from external agencies may be explored through a series of meetings in addition to support for parents/carers where appropriate.

-- 6.4.5 A pupil whose behaviour does not improve or escalates may put themselves at risk of repeated suspensions, or permanent exclusion.
+If the school considers this may be the case, a GCC Early Help Myplan for their graduated pathway will be arranged. - 6.4.4 The school will ensure that comprehensive and flexible measures to support pupils to change patterns of inappropriate behaviour are taken.
+These include Behaviour Support Programmes (BSPs) for pupils who have not responded to earlier lighter touch (eg a report card) interventions.
+Counselling, work placements and appropriate support for the pupil or their parents/carers from external agencies may be explored, through a series of meetings with the pupil and their parents/carers.
+In the Sixth Form this will include 'Targeted Support' with a Pastoral Manager or 'High Risk Support' with the Head of Sixth Form. - 6.4.5 A pupil whose behaviour does not improve or escalates may put themselves at risk of repeated suspensions, or permanent exclusion.
 In this instance the pupil will be supported with a Pastoral Support Programme (PSP).
 The PSP provides a mechanism for monitoring behaviour closely to ensure parents/carers, the pastoral team and relevant external agencies are all aware of the pupil's issues and in the best position to support the pupil.
 This process will normally include a school governor to keep the governing board informed of the possible permanent exclusion. - 6.4.6 A pupil on a PSP, who appears stuck in a cycle of poor behaviour and suspensions, may benefit from a fresh start at another school.
 A managed move is used to initiate a process which leads to the transfer of a pupil to another mainstream school permanently.
 Managed moves are voluntary and agreed with all parties involved.

-6.5 Sanctions (Years 7 - 11)
+6.5 Sanctions